Ancient Israel and Sociopolitical Questions

 An ancient Southwestern Asian royal ideology exists through literature, buildings, and political and religious practices, primarily aiming at legitimizing and maintaining royal power.
 Usual royal propaganda emphasizes the “benefits of peace, security, and wealth” for the people (Whitelam, 121).
 In return, the royal powers require people to obey the center or the royal bureaucracy.
 In so doing, the royal powers use various ways to perpetuate such ideology to the populace, for example, through religious symbolism (the temple, the robes of kings or priests, various rituals), literature, and buildings (palaces, fortified cities).
 According to archaeological data, the Solomonic buildings at Megiddo, Hazor, and Gezer express the power of monarchy through impressive gates for example (Whitelam, 133).

 Socio-politically and anthropologically viewed, royal ideology finds its place everywhere not just in ancient Southwestern Asia.
 The recent Korean political history evidently shows a connection with ancient southwestern Asia, differently but similar in nature.
-After the success of the military coup in 1961, Jung-Hee Park had managed Korea with a policy of stick and carrot for almost two decades until his assassination by one of his close political friends.
+After the success of the military coup in 1961, Jung-Hee Park managed Korea with a policy of stick and carrot for almost two decades until his assassination by one of his close political friends.
 His carrot includes sweet things such as wealth, security, and peace.
-This carrot policy made sense to most of the people because the nation needed economic development and peace and security, confronting North Korea.
-He changed the constitution and laws, demolished students’ protests while appealing to the public with a carrot.
+This carrot policy made sense to most people because the nation needed economic development and peace and security, to confront North Korea.
+He changed the constitution and laws and demolished students’ protests while appealing to the public with a carrot.
 He identified himself with the poor through his physical image and asked for their support.
 As an elementary student long ago, I still remember when our teacher proudly told us that the great President Park announced a new reform movement called “Yooshin,” literally meaning “renewal.”
 Actually, this new movement further curtailed the freedom of people, making propaganda of unity and efficiency; otherwise, his royal bureaucracy brainwashed our people with the threat of the North Korean invasion.
 Furthermore, mainline religious leaders, both from Buddhism and Christianity (but mainly Christians), implicitly supported Park’s rule through religious rituals such as prayer gatherings at the royal palace.
 As Mcnutt distinguishes between “central” prophets and “peripheral” prophets (McNutt, 181), these Korean religious leaders certainly function as “central” figures in supporting Park as a charismatic leader whereas some dissenting religious leaders risked their lives by challenging Park’s policy and ideology.
 Examined further, the relationship between the royal bureaucracy (Park’s court) and religious circles that participated in the royal ideology demonstrates their mutual, beneficial relationship given the socio-political situation in Korea.
 By supporting Park’s government ideology, the pro-government religious leaders and their religious institutions received various financial benefits plus political privileges.
 In fact, many people chose to believe Park’s political propaganda as such.
 I think this Korean political story helps me understand ancient society.
 In the following, I will show in more detail why the royal ideology existed throughout ancient Southwestern Asia including Israel.

 As Whitelam suggests, royal ideology emerged from internal and external pressures.
 Internal ones mainly have to do with the heterogeneous social groups, and external ones with the “re-emerging powers to the north and south” (Whitelam, 119).
 Whitelam also points out the opposition force among the urban elites who confront the royal power.
 To deal with these matters, the royal power needed ideological support from the people, appealing to religious symbols, religious practices, and religious royal ideology that a king plays the role of a divine agent (or divine in Egypt) as shown in royal psalms (Psalms 45; 89; 101; 110) (Whitelam, 132).
 The Israelite Temple functions at the center of royal ideology, which affirms a king as a divine choice, and also appeals to the public mind through the symbolic presence of God (De Vaux, 112).
 Merriam’s notion of Miranda and credenda in politics makes sense in the function of the temple because Miranda as an emotional appeal could represent the visible features of the temple, and Credenda as a rational resort points to the actual practice of temple sacrifices and other festivals through which God provides sanctity and daily necessities for all people.
 Interestingly enough, the first Roman emperor Augustus also used a similar strategy by erecting many monuments celebrating his own achievements with the divine connection and at the same time delivering a political message of peace and prosperity to the public.
-Similarly, Park also built national monuments calling for unity, and furthermore, he himself made a song (not an anthem) to deliver a political message of peace and prosperity.
-The song title “song of renewal” typically shows such a connection with the notion of Miranda.
+Similarly, Park also built national monuments calling for unity, and furthermore, he made a song (not an anthem) to deliver a political message of peace and prosperity.
+The song title “Song of Renewal” typically shows such a connection with the notion of Miranda.
 Furthermore, Park’s Royal writers wrote books about Park’s legacy and his heroic qualities as a man and a president, as Virgil in Rome wrote Aeneid for Augustus in the first century BCE.

 In conclusion, though the context and reality of ancient society differ from culture to culture together with a variety of ways of doing royal ideology, as Frankfort observes different forms of kingship in Egypt, Mesopotamia, and Israel, an essential need for royal ideology does not really differ: the king as the head of the nation-state must reign as a guarantor of peace and justice while asking for total obedience to the rule of law (Frankfort, 342; McNutt, 172; De Vaux, 108-111).
-In this way, the royal bureaucracy gains the upper hand manipulating the state business and enjoys all power.
-Especially in chaos situations like wars in ancient Southwestern Asia, royal ideology can easily drive people to cooperate with the royal court and bureaucracy (Talmon, 67).
+In this way, the royal bureaucracy gains the upper hand in manipulating the state business and enjoys all power.
+Especially in chaotic situations like wars in ancient Southwestern Asia, royal ideology can easily drive people to cooperate with the royal court and bureaucracy (Talmon, 67).

 Would civil or religious legitimization of the state and kingship be for the king or the populace?